 Keoni is a graduate of the Kamehameha Schools and went on to Oregon State University and has a MBA from the Shidler College of Business at the University of Hawaiʻi at Mānoa.
 His leadership accomplishments also garnered his selection in the Omidyar Fellows program and the First Nations Futures Program.

 Kalei is born and raised on Molokai and a graduate of Molokai High School.
 She currently serves as a PE teacher at Molokai Middle School.
 She has a Bachelors in Psychology and a Masters in Education Administration from UH Mānoa.
 As an avid worker with our youth, she also serves as the volunteer coach for Molokai club volleyball and is the head coach for Molokai High Schoolʻs girls basketball.

-Marshall Joy is a University of Hawaii College of Tropical Agriculture County Extension Agent responsible for coordinating farm to school activities on the island of Molokai.
 A 5th generation Hawaiian homestead farmer from Hoʻolehua, Marshall received his master’s degree in Education Curriculum and Instruction from UHM, and holds a professional degree in Health and Physical Education.
 He is a past president of the Hawaiʻi Fruit Growers-Molokaʻi Chapter and has taught in Hawaii DOE schools for over 15 years.